How to Spend the Best 2 Days in Kyoto

 A rooftop area themed like a Mario Bros game level, featuring a statue of Mario jumping to hit a pole with a flag.
 The floor is tiled with brick and question mark blocks scattered around.
 The background displays a Nintendo Kyoto sign with a red and gray color scheme.
 The Nintendo Store of Kyoto is a fun spot to visit your 2 Day Kyoto Itinerary!

-If you are a fan of Supermario Bros and Nintendo, this store is worth the visit!
-Here you will find all the Nintendo products you can think of, as well as this fun photo-op.
+If you are a fan of Super Mario Bros and Nintendo, this store is worth a visit!
+Here you will find all the Nintendo products you can think of, as well as a fun photo-op.

 Teramachi-Dori Street